 As with all expeditions, Operation Mingalaba, faced its own set of organising challenges at every stage.
 The most daunting one was the sudden decision by the local authorities to deny us permission to proceed with the original plan of working in the Shan village.
 The abrupt change of project site just days before the arrival of phase 1 in Myanmar sent the advance team into a frenzy as they scrambled, with the help of local partners, to get Plan B into action by the time volunteers set foot in Myanmar.

-A month and two expedition phases later, the combined effort of 100 youths with the local workers saw the transformation of a patch of bare land into a community center for the local villagers in North Okkalapa, which is located within Yangon, the then capital of Myanmar.
-While North Okkalapa may not be the original site for the project, the objective of building a community center where the locals can gather and learn new skills such as English through free English lessons not only did not changed but was achieved with the great volunteerism spirit of the participants.
+A month and two expedition phases later, the combined effort of 100 youths with the local workers saw the transformation of a patch of bare land into a community centre for the local villagers in North Okkalapa, which is located within Yangon.
+Although North Okkalapa may not be the original site for the project, the objective of building a community centre was achieved.
+Locals benefit from the community centre, as a site for learning new skills learning such as English through free English lessons.

 Operasi Raleigh Batam (ORB) II, led by Dr Eric Tan, was jointly organised by Raleigh International Singapore and the Indonesian Red Cross Society in Batam.
 Two batches of about 100 people each, aged 17 to 30, spent a week on Bertam island, staying in tents.
 Pulau Bertam, only about the size of Sentosa, is 4 km south-west of Batam.
 It had been turned into a resettlement village for Orang Laut (sea gypsies) in 1986.
 The projects carried out included the rebuilding of a new community hall, the painting of the mosque and school, new walkways for stilt houses, a reconstructed spring and also a temporary clinic set-up during the two-week expedition on the island.